 This article outlines the hotels in Hong Kong which offer the best executive club lounge.
 By reviewing each of these club lounges, I conclude which hotel club lounge comes in at the top and which hotels I would select as having the best club lounges that Hong Kong has to offer.

 Why Choose A Hotel With A Club Lounge?

 When deciding which hotel to choose for your stay in a city like Hong Kong, it is sensible to consider the added extras provided by a hotel club lounge or club room.
-Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning and evening cocktails with canapés.
+Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning, and evening cocktails with canapés.
 Often the evening food and drink offering is more than enough to replace the need to go out for the evening.

 Which Hotels Have The Best Executive Club Lounges In Hong Kong?

 I have compiled a list below containing the club lounges available across luxury hotels in Hong Kong.
 I list the ones I consider to be the best at the top.
-My favourite is probably the Four Seasons Hong Kong Executive Club Lounge, but in terms of bang for your buck, the Grand Hyatt and Intercontinental lounges are also excellent and are less pricy.
+My favorite is probably the Four Seasons Hong Kong Executive Club Lounge, but in terms of bang for your buck, the Grand Hyatt and Intercontinental lounges are also excellent and are less pricy.